ajitjadhav28/WP_Contacts_VCFtoCSV/README.md

 # How to use
 ##1.
 Convert from vcf to csv -
+      Give csv as argument as following-
       python3 wp_vcf2csv.py csv
 ##2.
 Convert from vcf to vcfs -
+      Give vcf as argument as following-
       python3 wp_vcf2csv.py vcf
  @ Note - Always use full paths while giving file path